ZoeLeee/google-meet-caption-translator/README.md

 2. Configure your DeepL API key in the extension popup.
 3. Join a Google Meet call with captions enabled.
 4. The extension will automatically translate captions and display them.
+5. Click the "历史记录" button in the popup to open the meeting history tab page.
+6. Meeting transcripts are automatically saved when you leave the meeting.
+7. View detailed meeting records with timestamps and participant information.

 ## License